 FAQs about Nepal travel

 Nepal visa can be obtained from the Nepalese diplomatic missions in your country.
 Or alternatively you can also easily obtain Nepal visa from the Nepalese immigration office at the entry points of Nepal such as Tribhuvan International Airport, Kathmandu.
-Click here for more details
+Click here for online visa application form and more details

 Although Nepal can be traveled all year round, but the Spring from March to May and the Autumn from September to November are the best seasons for the great weather.
 The Summer from June to August is also considered a good time to do trekking in the rain-shadow areas like Upper Mustang, Dolpo etc in Nepal and Mt.
 Kailash in Tibet.

 Yes, we advise you get your travel insurance from your own country or where possible as the insurance of any kind is not made for foreigners here in Nepal.
 It’s strongly recommended that your travel insurance also covers emergency rescue evacuation by helicopter in case of need.

 Please see the link for detailed information.

 There is no disease outbreak in Nepal recently.

 Yes, we do provide both pick-up on arrival and drop-off on departure.
 More info on this will be provided by email.